|Andrew Hart||Alessandra Isgro|

-The Counsellors are Psychologists who assist children, young people, families and teachers to support a young person to get the best out of life at school.
+The Counsellors assist children, young people, families and teachers to support a young person to get the best out of life at school.
 They help children and young people to achieve academic success, psychological health, and social and emotional wellbeing.

 School Counsellors are professionally qualified and are able to provide counselling to students, individually and in groups.
 A student’s reasons for seeing a School Counsellor may include worrying about school work, friendships or other relationships, bullying, general mental health issues such as anxiety or depression, or grief and loss.
 Parents and carers may seek advice from School Counsellors about their child’s emotional and social well-being.
 They may also seek information about getting help from other local services.
 The School Counsellor may refer students and their families to appropriate health and welfare agencies as required.

-At St John Paul College, students and their families can request an appointment with the School Counsellor by
+At St John Paul College, students and their families can request an appointment with the College Counsellor by

 Students under 14 years will need both parents to complete and sign a consent form prior to commencing counselling.
 Students 14 and over who are requesting information, or support, may self-refer through any of the above mentioned ways.